Yorkshire, England in the 17th-19th Centuries; Expansion, Opposition, and the Industrial Revolution

 Yorkshire, England in the 17th-19th Centuries: Expansion, Opposition, and the Industrial Revolution

 Yorkshire in Northern England is the United Kingdom’s largest historical county.
 Within it are the famous idyllic countrysides of the North York Moors and Yorkshire Wolds, the county sandwiched between the Pennines and the North Sea and bordered by the historic counties of Durham (north), Westmorland (northwest), Lancashire (west), Cheshire and Derbyshire (southwest), and Nottinghamshire and Lincolshire (southeast).
-In this article, we will focus on the more recent part of Yorkshire’s long history, covering the 17th to 19th centuries and the effects of the Industrial Revolution to create a new Yorkshire town based on the market town of old as population moved from the Yorkshire moors to the towns for employment.
+In this article, we will focus on the more recent part of Yorkshire’s long history, covering the 17th to 19th century and the effects of the Industrial Revolution to create a new Yorkshire town based on the market town of old as population moved from the Yorkshire moors to the towns for employment.

 This article is based on Ingrid Barton’s The Little History of Yorkshire (The History Press, 2018) and other resources linked throughout the piece.